nishangupta/Mart/README.md

 Admin User: `admin@admin.com` <br/>
 Admin Password: `password`

-Add your necessary packages own, modify thorolly, Test all components and Push to production with ease.
+Add your necessary packages, modify, optimize for seo, Test components and Push to production with ease.